 Many lakes and rivers have designated swimming areas or specific regulations to protect swimmers.
 Always check for posted signs and respect local wildlife and conservation efforts.

-Buy your kits today
+Buy your Quick 15 minute bacteria test today

 Finally, always swim with a buddy, be prepared with appropriate gear, and let someone know your plans for safety.